elixir-europe/biohackathon-projects-2021/projects/29/data-harvesting/report-data-harvesting.md

 ### Count of Types per Domain

 We now report the number of instances of each type on each domain.
-Waht is intersting here is the fact that Bgee has many proteins listed on their pages.
+What is intersting here is the fact that Bgee has many proteins listed on their pages.

+The results are ordered by the count of the number of instances; in the notebook you can edit the query and change the ordering of results.

 (146 results)
 | domain | type | count |